-Syllabi from previous program may be requested to ensure course equivalency.

-Nursing clinical credits are not transferrable (NURxxx courses) Certain non clinical NUR courses may be transferred at the discretion of the program.
+The College may grant credits according to the nursing program policies and requirements.
+Syllabi from the previous program may be requested to ensure course equivalency.
+Nursing clinical credits are not transferable (NURxxx courses).
+Certain non-clinical NUR courses with a grade of B or above may be transferred at the discretion of the program.